-Communications and Multimedia Act 1998 ("CMA").
-Persons who own or provide network facilities ("Network Facilities Providers"), persons who own or provide network services ("Network Service Providers"), persons who provide applications services ("Applications Service Providers") and persons who own or provide applications services which provide content ("Content Application Service Providers") require a licence under the CMA.
-The licences are further separated into licences for individuals and by classes.
+Persons who own or provide network facilities ("Network Facilities Providers"), persons who provide network services ("Network Service Providers"), persons who provide applications services ("Applications Service Providers") and persons who provide applications services which provide content ("Content Application Service Providers") require licences under the CMA, which are separated into licences for individuals and by classes.

-Is there any specific regulator for the provisions of communications-related services?
-Are they independent of the government control?
+4. Is there any specific regulator for the provisions of communications-related services?

-The Malaysian Communications and Multimedia Commission ("MCMC") specifically regulates the provision of communications-related services in Malaysia and is empowered to supervise, regulate and enforce legislation relating to communications and multimedia-related activities.
-The MCMC is not independent of government control as the Minister of Communications and Multimedia ("Minister") is empowered to regulate the MCMC under the CMA and the Malaysian Communications and Multimedia Commission Act 1998.
-The MCMC is tasked with advising the Minister on all matters concerning the national policy objectives for communications and multimedia-related activities.
+The Malaysian Communications and Multimedia Commission ("MCMC"), established by the Malaysian Communications and Multimedia Commission Act 1998 ("MCMCA"), specifically regulates the provision of communications-related services in Malaysia and is empowered to supervise, regulate and enforce legislation relating to communications and multimedia-related activities and is entrusted with:

+(a) Advising the Malaysian government on all matters concerning national policy objectives for communications and multimedia activities;